akruszewski/gibl/manuscript/chapter2.md

 (provide sum-list)
 ```

 We will create another file called `test.rkt` in the same folder as `utils.rkt`.
-We'll use the syntax `require`:
+We will use the syntax `require`:

 ```racket
 (require "utils.rkt")